-Fail if the build process exit code is not zero: Mark the build as failed if the build process doesn't exit successfully.
+The if the build process exit code is not zero condition allows failing a build if the build process doesn't exit successfully.

-Fail if at least one test failed: Mark the build as failed if the build fails at least one test.
+The if at least one test failed condition marks the build as failed if at least one its test fails.
 If this option is disabled, the build can be marked successful even if it fails to pass a number of tests.
 Regardless of this option, TeamCity will run all build steps.

-Fail if an error message is logged by build runner: Mark the build as failed if the build runner reports an error while building.
+The if an error message is logged by build runner condition marks the build as failed if the build runner reports an error while building.

-__Fail if an out-of-memory problem or crash is detected (Java only)_: Mark the build as failed if a crash of the JVM is detected, or Java has out of memory problems.
+The if an out-of-memory problem or crash is detected (Java only) condition marks the build as failed if a crash of the JVM is detected, or Java has out of memory problems.
 If possible, TeamCity will upload crash logs and memory dumps as artifacts for such builds.